phydev/phydev/README.md

 Hi,

 I am a computational physicist by training currently working as data scientist in the Norwegian Tax Administration (Skatteetaten).
-I support the agency data-driven vision by developing machine learning models for various applications.
+I support the agency data-driven vision by developing ETL pipelines, software tools, machine learning models, and delivering insights for decision making.

 Previously, I worked as a researcher on biostatistics, data science and machine learning.
-I developed projects in the development of prediction models for head and neck cancer.
+I developed and deployed prediction models for head and neck cancer in the context of the European project [BD4QoL](https://bd4qol.eu).
 I have experience in several programming languages such as Python, R, Fortran90-20xx, C++, and many data science tools.

 You may notice that my previous field was on developing and implementing mathematical models for biological systems, where I used modern Fortran for high performance computing.